-CHAPTER 1 GENERAL INFORMATION .
-1 1.1.
-DEFINITION OF FOREST AND ANY OTHER CRITERIA .
-1 1.1.1.
-DEFINITIONS OF FOREST FOR ACTIVITIES UNDER ARTICLE 3, PARAGRAPH 3 AND 4 .
-1 1.1.2.
-CONSISTENCY OF THE DEFINITIONS .
-1 1.2.
-ELECTED ACTIVITIES UNDER ARTICLE 3.4 .
-2 1.2.1.
-ELECTION OF ACTIVITIES UNDER ARTICLE 3, PARAGRAPH 4 OF THE KYOTO PROTOCOL .
-2 1.2.2.
-LANDS IDENTIFICATION METHOD UNDER THE JAPAN'S NATIONAL SYSTEM IN ACCORDANCE WITH ARTICLE 5, PARAGRAPH 1 OF KYOTO PROTOCOL .
-2 1.2.3.
-INTERPRETATION OF ELECTED ACTIVITIES UNDER ARTICLE 3, PARAGRAPH 4 OF THE KYOTO PROTOCOL .
-3 1.3.
-DESCRIPTION OF HOW THE DEFINITIONS OF EACH ACTIVITY UNDER ARTICLE 3.3 AND EAC Н ELECTED ACTIVITY UNDER ARTICLE 3.4 HAVE BEEN IMPLEMENTED AND APPLIED CONSISTENTLY OVER TIME .
-3 1.3.1.
-AFFORESTATION/REFORESTATION, DEFORESTATION .
-3 1.3.2.
-FOREST MANAGEMENT .
-4 1.3.3.
-REVEGETATION .
-4 1.4.
-DESCRIPTION OF PRECEDENCE CONDITION AND/OR HIERARCHY AMONG ARTICLE 3.4 ACTIVITIES, AND HOW THEY HAVE BEEN CONSISTENTLY APPLIED IN DETERMINING HOW LAND WAS CLASSIFIED .
-5 CHAPTER 2 LAND-RELATED INFORMATION .
-6 2.1.
-SPACIAL ASSESSMENT UNIT USED FOR DETERMINING THE AREA OF THE UNITS OF LAND UNDER ARTICLE 3.3 .
-6 2.2.
-METHODOLOGY USED TO DEVELOP THE LAND TRANSITION MATRIX IN TABLE NIR2 .
-6 2.2.1.
-AFFORESTATION/REFORESTATION AND DEFORESTATION .
-6 2.2.2.
-FOREST MANAGEMENT .7 2.2.3.
-REVEGETATION 10 2.3.
-MAPS AND/OR DATABASE TO IDENTIFY THE GEOGRAPHICAL LOCATIONS, AND THE SYSTE M OF IDENTIFICATION CODES FOR THE GEOGRAPHICAL LOCATIONS 15 CHAPTER 3 ACTIVITY-SPECIFIC INFORMATION 16 3.1.
-METHOD FOR ESTIMATING CARBON STOCK CHANGE AND GHG EMISSIONS/REMOVALS 16 3.1.1.
-METHOD 16 3.1.2.
-JUSTIFICATION WHEN OMITTING ANY CARBON POOL OR GHG EMISSIONS/REMOVALS FROM ACTIVITIES UNDER ARTICLE 3.3 AND ELECTED ACTIVITIES UNDER ARTICLE 3.4 46 3.1.3.
-INFORMATION ON WHETHER OR NOT INDIRECT AND NATURAL GHG EMISSIONS AND REMOVALS HAVE BEEN FACTORED OUT 47 3.1.4.
-RECALCULATION AND IMPROVEMENTS 47 3.1.5.
-UNCERTAINTY ESTIMATES 48 3.1.6.
-INFORMATION ON OTHER METHODOLOGICAL ISSUES (METHOD DEALING WITH EFFECTS 3 OF NATURAL DISTURBANCE) 50 3.1.7.
-FOR THE PURPOSE OF ACCOUNTING AS REQIRED IN PARAGRAPH 18 OF THE ANNEX TO DRAFT DECISION -/CMP.1 (LULUCF) ATTACHED TO DECISION 11/CP.7, AN INDICATION OF THE
+CHAPTER 1 GENERAL INFORMATION 1 1.1.
+DEFINITION OF FOREST AND ANY OTHER CRITERIA 1 1.1.1.
+Definitions of forest for activities under Article 3, paragraph 3 and 4 1 1.1.2.
+Consistency of the definitions 1 1.2.
+ELECTED ACTIVITIES UNDER ARTICLE 3.4 2 1.2.1.
+Election of activities under Article 3, paragraph 4 of the Kyoto Protocol 2 1.2.2.
+Lands identification method under the Japan's national system in accordance with Article 5, paragraph 1 of Kyoto Protocol 2 1.2.3.
+Interpretation of elected activities under Article 3, paragraph 4 of the Kyoto Protocol 3 1.3.
+DESCRIPTION OF HOW THE DEFINITIONS OF EACH ACTIVITY UNDER ARTICLE 3.3 AND EACH ELECTED ACTIVITY UNDER ARTICLE 3.4 HAVE BEEN IMPLEMENTED AND APPLIED CONSISTENTLY OVER TIME 3 1.3.1.
+Afforestation/Reforestation, Deforestation 3 1.3.2.
+Forest Management 4 1.3.3.
+Revegetation 4 1.4.
+DESCRIPTION OF PRECEDENCE CONDITION AND/OR HIERARCHY AMONG ARTICLE 3.4 ACTIVITIES, AND HOW THEY HAVE BEEN CONSISTENTLY APPLIED IN DETERMINING HOW LAND WAS CLASSIFIED 5 CHAPTER 2 LAND-RELATED INFORMATION 6 2.1.
+SPACIAL ASSESSMENT UNIT USED FOR DETERMINING THE AREA OF THE UNITS OF LAND UNDER ARTICLE 3.3 6 2.2.
+METHODOLOGY USED TO DEVELOP THE LAND TRANSITION MATRIX IN TABLE NIR2 6 2.2.1.
+Overview of the procedures to estimate emissions and removals 6 2.2.2.
+Afforestation/Reforestation and Deforestation 7 2.2.3.
+Forest Management 8 2.2.4.
+Revegetation 11 2.3.
+MAPS AND/OR DATABASE TO IDENTIFY THE GEOGRAPHICAL LOCATIONS, AND THE SYSTEM OF IDENTIFICATION CODES FOR THE GEOGRAPHICAL LOCATIONS 16 CHAPTER 3 ACTIVITY-SPECIFIC INFORMATION 17 3.1.
+METHOD FOR ESTIMATING CARBON STOCK CHANGE AND GHG EMISSIONS/REMOVALS 17 3.1.1.
+Method 17 3.1.2.
+Justification when omitting any carbon pool or GHG emissions/removals from activities under Article 3.3 and elected activities under Article 3.4 52 3.1.3.
+Information on whether or not indirect and natural GHG emissions and removals have been factored out 52 3.1.4.
+Recalculation and Improvements 52 3.1.5.
+Uncertainty estimates 54 3.1.6.
+Information on other methodological issues (method dealing with effects of natural disturbance) 56